-- 1. Monthly reporting will consist of the following: - o Invoice/Billing Form (see Section IV and Attachment #6). - o General Ledger that supports the invoice/billing form (see Section IV). - o Support Services Log (see Section IV and Attachment #8). - o Monthly Data Report Form (see description below and Attachment #7). - 2.
-All reports must be submitted via Direct Secure Messaging (see Section VI). - 3.
-When job search participation ends, for whatever reason, the provider must enter a final closing note, document the outcome and explain why the participant stopped participation with job search, such as employment, loss of contact, or incarceration.
+- 1. Monthly reporting will consist of the following: - Invoice/Billing Form (see Section IV and Attachment #6). - General Ledger that supports the invoice/billing form (see Section IV). - Support Services Log (see Section IV and Attachment #8). - Monthly Data Report Form (see description below and Attachment #7). - 2.
+All reports must be submitted via DSM (see Section VI). - 3.
+When job search participation ends, for whatever reason, the provider must enter a final closing note, document the outcome and explain why the participant stopped participation with job search, such as employment, loss of contact, or incarceration. - 4.
+SNAP Checks - Client SNAP eligibility status checks due to DOH via DSM no later than the 5th (following business day if weekend or holiday) of the following month.
+Data Checks - Data Checks - Monthly Data Report Form due to DOH via DSM no later than the 12th (following business day if weekend or holiday) of the following month.
+Invoice/Ledger - Monthly Invoice/General Ledger due to DOH via DSM no later than the 20th (following business day if weekend or holiday) of the following month. - Failure to submit required documents timely could result in payment delays.

-In the monthly data report (Attachment #7)the Provider will obtain, track and report to DHSS monthly on client identifiers (Social Security Number, Name and Birthdate, last date of attendance), client intake demographics (education level, age, English proficiency etc.) as well as documentation of client progress and outcomes in the program:
+In the monthly data report (Attachment #7) the Provider will obtain, track and report to DOH monthly on client identifiers (Social Security Number, name and birthdate, last date of attendance), client intake demographics (education level, age, English proficiency etc.) as well as documentation of client progress and outcomes in the program: